Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 -> Buy Tea Tree Oil <-

 If you want to relieve inflammation and soothe a burning and itching sensation on the skin, few things are better than peppermint oil.
 Packed with antioxidants and active ingredients such as menthol, it can cool and soothe inflammation, while also protecting against secondary infections and reducing your urge to itch.

-HOW TO: You can use undiluted peppermint oil directly on the site of a poison ivy rash, but if you tend to have sensitive skin, you may want to dilute the oil slightly with olive or coconut oil.
+You can use undiluted peppermint oil directly on the site of a poison ivy rash, but if you tend to have sensitive skin, you may want to dilute the oil slightly with olive or coconut oil.